Middae/MiddAI/README.md

 MiddAI is a self-hosted AI assistant that runs on your own computer.
 It can work fully offline, but when connected to the internet it can search the web, check facts, and use results to improve its answers.

 ## **Features:**

-Truly offline! - The AI/models run locally on your computer.
+**Offline Use**
+Once LM Studio and a model are installed, MiddAI can chat locally without an internet connection.

+**Online Search**
-Online Search - If connected to the internet MiddAI can perform both text and image search.
+When connected to the internet, MiddAI can search the web for current information, sources, and image results.

-Memory System - MiddAI uses a multi-step memory system scoring memories by times seen.

-Text & Image Analysis - Users can attach text files and images to be analysed.
+**Image Search**
+Search results can include image thumbnails, useful for places, objects, plants, products, and visual examples.

+**Memory System**
+MiddAI includes a local memory system with short-term, mid-term, and long-term memory.
+Memories are stored locally and can be deleted by the user.

+**Assistants**
+Choose between built-in assistant profiles or create your own custom assistant with its own instructions, personality, and greeting.

+**File Analysis**
+Attach supported text documents or files and ask MiddAI to summarize, explain, rewrite, or answer questions from them.

+**Image Analysis**
+With an image-analysis model selected, MiddAI can inspect attached images and screenshots, then answer questions about what is visible.

+**Self-Hosted Setup**
+MiddAI helps guide users through model selection and loading, making local AI easier to use without needing to manually configure everything.

 ## **Screenshots**